build-cpp/cmkr/docs/cmake-toml.md

 windows.sources = ["src/windows_specific.cpp"]
 ```

-This will make the `arch64` and `arch32` conditions available with their respective CMake expressions.
 The following conditions are predefined (you can override them if you desire):

 ```toml
 [conditions]